kalai-senthil/To-Do-Notes-App/README.md

-# boring-times-website
+# About Me
-A Blog Site for the Boring Times Youtube channel.
+Student learns code for better world